- Case management expectations

 - Assessment and screening address the functioning of the whole family;

-- All clients need to be offered learning needs, domestic violence, alcohol and drug, mental health and physical health needs screenings within two weeks of their intake for services;
+- All JOBS-eligible participants need to be offered learning needs, domestic violence, substance use disorder (SUD), mental health and physical health needs screenings;

-- Client assessment is ongoing, beginning with their first contact with the Department of Human Services (DHS) and continuing through changes in benefit programs and client circumstances;
+- Participant assessment is ongoing, beginning with their first contact with the Department of Human Services (DHS) and continuing through changes in benefit programs and participant circumstances;

-- Involve experts in assessing further client needs if the screening indicates a need.
+- Involve experts in assessing further participant needs if the screening indicates a need.

-- Case plans are mutually developed between the client and the case manager;
+- Case plans are mutually developed between the participant and the family coach;

-- Case plans are individualized to identify services that support each client's self-sufficiency goals and are based on client strengths, needs and abilities;
+- Case plans are individualized to identify services that support each participant's self-sufficiency goals and are based on the participant's strengths, needs and abilities;

-- Clients are provided information about available programs, resources and program requirements to support them in making informed choices about plan activities;
+- Participants are provided information about available programs, resources and program requirements to support them in making informed choices about plan activities;

-- Case staffings with the client, branch team members and other partners can be used to ensure that the best thinking is available in case planning decisions;
+- Case staffings with the participant, branch team members and other partners can be used to ensure that the best thinking is available in plan development;

-- Case plans should be coordinated with other partners if those partners also have a case or service plan with the client.
-(For example: child welfare, vocational rehabilitation, community action
+- Plans should be coordinated with other partners if those partners also have a case or service plan with the participants.
+(For example: child welfare, vocational rehabilitation, community action agencies, housing, etc.);

-- All case plans are continually updated and evaluated based on client need and using information from ongoing screenings and assessments;
+- All case plans are continually updated and evaluated based on participant need and using information from ongoing screenings and assessments;

-- Client contacts are frequent (at least monthly) and based on the needs of the client and case plan;
+- Participant contacts are frequent (at least monthly) and based on the needs of the client and case plan;

-- All case plans reflect current client abilities and the services they need to meet short- and long-term goals;
+- All case plans reflect current participant abilities and the services they need to meet short- and long-term goals;

 - Case plan, progress, strategies and resources should be documented in TRACS;

-- Support service payments are made in a timely manner to support the client's ability to complete their case plan.
+- Support service payments are made in a timely manner to support the participant's ability to engage intheir case plan.